Cosmo7/TweenMachine/README.md

 ![Logo160](https://user-images.githubusercontent.com/2846899/159929716-ee7d2187-8974-4a86-b2f0-062ef74894c6.png)
-# TweenMaker
+# TweenMachine
 A minimal, action-based tween utility for Unity

 ## What does action-based mean?
-With TweenMaker all tweening is done through an update action called ```onUpdate```.
+With TweenMachine all tweening is done through an update action called ```onUpdate```.
 This action has a single parameter: an eased value that represents how complete the tween is.
 What you do with that value is up to you; it's perfect for feeding into Unity's Lerp and Slerp functions.

-TweenMaker does *not* have functions to move, rotate, scale, fade, set colors, manage objects, fold laundry, etc. You do everything yourself, in the ```onUpdate``` and ```onComplete``` functions.
+TweenMachine does *not* have functions to move, rotate, scale, fade, set colors, manage objects, fold laundry, etc. You do everything yourself, in the ```onUpdate``` and ```onComplete``` functions.

 This is better for you (because you don't have to trawl through documentation to find out how to do something), and it's better for me (because I don't have to write the documentation).